dahtah/Determinantal.jl/docs/src/index.md

 L-ensembles defined using a full-rank matrix are expensive in large $n$, because they require an eigendecomposition of the $\bL$ matrix (at cost $\O(n^3)$).
 For practical applications in large $n$ it is preferable to use a low-rank ensemble, i.e. one such that $\bL = \bM \bM^t$ with $\bM$ a $n$ times $m$ matrix with $m \ll n$.

-DPP.jl provides a type called "LowRank" that represents a symmetric low-rank matrix efficiently:
+Determinantal.jl provides a type called "LowRank" that represents a symmetric low-rank matrix efficiently:

 ```@example ex1
 Z = randn(5,2)